jbro129/android-modding/README.md

 [banlose-team-modmenu](https://github.com/goldbocman/banlose-team-modmenu) by goldbocman : eban mod menu.

 [Bullet-Force-Source-Code](https://github.com/SliceCast/Bullet-Force-Source-Code) by SliceCast : Bullet Force Source Code for iOS & Android.

+[Combat-Master-Global-Chatspam](https://github.com/Rev/Combat-Master-Global-Chatspam) by Rev : Spams the global chat you see in the lobby of the game :).

 # Modding Tools